ANMillerIII/almiller.co/README.md

 ## Purpose

-Minimal personal site to aggregate projects and thoughts.
-Bare-bones structure.
+Minimalistic site to aggregate personal projects and thoughts.

 ## Installation